 The portfolio further includes three VX5-related patent families wholly owned by us.
 The first, directed to the VX5 composition and related methods, has a projected expiration date of September 2031.
-This family is granted in Australia, Canada, China, Europe (validated in Belgium, Switzerland, Germany, Denmark, Finland, France, the United Kingdom, Ireland, the Netherlands, Norway, and Sweden), India, Japan, Mexico, New Zealand, Singapore, South Korea, and the United States, and is pending in the United States, Brazil, and South Korea.
+This family is granted in Australia, Canada, China, Europe (validated in Belgium, Switzerland, Germany, Denmark, Finland, France, the United Kingdom, Ireland, the Netherlands, Norway, and Sweden), India, Japan, Mexico, New Zealand, Singapore, South Korea, and the United States (two patents), and is pending in the United States and Brazil.
 The application includes claims directed to antibodies, nucleic acids, vectors, cells and polypeptides, as well as methods for neutralizing CXCL13, and methods of treating autoimmune diseases or inflammatory diseases.
 The second family, directed to methods of treatment of B cell-mediated inflammatory diseases, e.g., Sjogren's syndrome, has a projected expiration date of March 2033.
-This family is granted in the United States, Australia, China, Europe (validated in German, France, and the United Kingdom), Japan, and New Zealand, and is pending in Canada and South Korea.
+This family is granted in the United States, Australia, China, Europe (validated in German, France, and the United Kingdom), Japan, Korea, and New Zealand, and is pending in Canada.
 The third family, directed to methods for increasing mucosal IgA levels, has a projected expiration date of January 2034.
-It is granted in the United States, Japan, Australia, Europe (validated in Germany, France and the United Kingdom), and Japan and is pending in Canada, China, South Korea, and New Zealand.
+It is granted in the United States, Japan, Australia, Europe (validated in Germany, France and the United Kingdom), Japan, New Zealand and South Korea and is pending in Canada, and China.